awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.monitoring.md

  All RDS Proxy metrics are in the group `proxy`\.

  Each proxy endpoint has its own CloudWatch metrics\.
 You can monitor the usage of each proxy endpoint independently\.
-For more information about proxy endpoints, see [Endpoints for Amazon RDS Proxy](rds-proxy-endpoints.md)\.
+For more information about proxy endpoints, see [Working with Amazon RDS Proxy endpoints](rds-proxy-endpoints.md)\.

  You can aggregate the values for each metric using one of the following dimension sets\.
 For example, by using the `ProxyName` dimension set, you can analyze all the traffic for a particular proxy\.
 By using the other dimension sets, you can split the metrics in different ways\.
 You can split the metrics based on the different endpoints or target databases of each proxy, or the read/write and read\-only traffic to each database\.
 +   Dimension set 1: `ProxyName`